Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 While the bound of $\mathsf{P}^{\#\mathsf{P}}$ is tight for one-way puzzles\footnote{One-way puzzles can be broken by a $\mathsf{P}^{\#\mathsf{P}}$ machine~\cite{CGGHLP}.}, it is not known to be tight for quantum commitments.
 In fact, recent work~\cite{LMW} demonstrated (relative to a random oracle) the existence of quantum commitments that remain secure against all efficient adversaries that make only a single query to an arbitrary Boolean oracle.
-While~\cite{LMW} conjecture that their single query lower bound extends to polynomially many queries, we do not seem to have proofs (even relative to quantum oracles) that commitments can exist even when $\mathsf{P} = \mathsf{P}^{\#\mathsf{P}}$.
-That is, it is possible that all quantum commitments may be broken by a $\mathsf{BQP}^{\#\mathsf{P}}$ machine.
-Proving or disproving this remains an open problem -- but if this is true, then our results would say that commitments also imply one-way puzzles (assuming the probability approximation conjectures, although we suspect that the conjectures may not be necessary just like the case of state puzzles).
-If false, then there may even be the fascinating possibility that (computationally secure) quantum commitments can be constructed {\em unconditionally}, i.e. without the need for unproven assumptions.
-But so far, unconditionally secure commitments are only known in models where participants have access to (inefficiently prepared) quantum auxiliary input~\cite{Qian24,MNY24}.\\
+They also conjecture that their single query lower bound extends to polynomially many queries, and therefore that there is {\em no} classical oracle $\cO$ such that $\mathsf{BQP}^{\cO}$ will break a commitment.
+Proving or disproving this conjecture remains an open problem -- in the small chance that $\mathsf{BQP}^{\#\mathsf{P}}$ does successfully break commitments, then our results would say that commitments also imply one-way puzzles (assuming the probability approximation conjectures, although we suspect that the conjectures may not be necessary just like the case of state puzzles).
+If their conjecture is true, then there is also the fascinating possibility that (computationally secure) quantum commitments can be constructed {\em unconditionally}, i.e. without the need for unproven assumptions.
+However, so far, unconditionally secure commitments are only known in models where participants have access to (inefficiently prepared) quantum auxiliary input~\cite{Qian24,MNY24}.\\

-{\bf Beyond Cryptography.} This work also uncovers a connection between sampling-based quantum advantage and the complexity of decoding Hawking radiation.
-In more detail, Assumption \ref{con1} together with the mild assumption that $\mathsf{P}^\mathsf{\#\mathsf{P}} \not\subseteq \mathsf{BQP}/\mathsf{qpoly}$ implies the hardness of decoding Hawking radiation emitted by black holes.
+{\bf Beyond Cryptography.} This work shows that BosonSampling and Random Circuit Sampling are not as ``useless'' as they are often made out to be.
+Our constructions use the ability to efficiently sample from these distributions in a crucial way, although we also need some additional quantum processing to finally obtain useful cryptography.
+Our work also uncovers a connection between sampling-based quantum advantage and the complexity of decoding Hawking radiation.
+In more detail, Assumption \ref{con1} together with the mild assumption that $\mathsf{P}^\mathsf{\#\mathsf{P}} \not\subseteq \mathsf{BQP}/\mathsf{qpoly}$ implies the existence of hard-to-decode Hawking radiation.
 This follows by combining this work with a theorem of~\cite{C:Brakerski23} demonstrating an equivalence between the existence of quantum commitments and the hardness of black-hole radiation decoding.
-We find it fascinating that cryptography serves as a tool to connect hardness that is encountered in seemingly unrelated phenomena in the universe.

-\subsubsection{Open Problems}
+\subsection{Open Problems}